simonrho/jcnr-in-aws-demo/README.md

 kubectl label nodes $(kubectl get nodes -o json | jq -r .items[0].metadata.name) key1=jcnr --overwrite
 ```

+ **Note on DPDK Environment Setup:**
+ During the infrastructure provisioning process, Terraform is employed to automate the creation and configuration of the required AWS resources.
+One such resource is a daemonset service named `dpdk-env-setup`.
+This service is designed to set up the DPDK running environment tailored for JCNR on your AWS Elastic Kubernetes Service (EKS) nodes.

+ The `dpdk-env-setup` specifically targets worker nodes that are identified by a unique tag/label.
+If you wish to modify which nodes are targeted, you can adjust this tag/label specification directly in the Terraform configuration code (`variables.tf`).
+Furthermore, this tag/label value has significance beyond just the DPDK setup; it's also referenced during the JCNR helm chart installation, as specified in the `values.yaml` file within the JCNR helm charts.

-**Note**: Once you add this label, which matches the dpdk env setup label key, the EKS node will reboot to apply the huge page setup.
-Please wait a few minutes for the node to come back up before proceeding with the next steps.
+ One key detail to be cognizant of is the node reboot mechanism triggered by the DPDK setup.
+After assigning the specific tag/label, which matches the dpdk env setup label key, to a node, the node will automatically reboot.
+This reboot is necessary to apply the huge page setup required for optimal DPDK performance.
+It's imperative to pause for a few minutes, allowing the node to fully restart before proceeding further.

-### Optional: Using `setup.sh` under `secrets` directroy for Automated Setup
-For an effortless setup of JCNR secrets, including the license and root password, as well as adding the necessary label to the EKS worker node, you can make use of a provided setup script.

 Navigate to the secrets directory:
 ```bash